snjo/ScreenShotTool/README.md

 | Contrast           | White = full contrast, Gray = normal, Black = no contrast, Selected color hue will have an effect as well  |

+# Images in the clipboard

+If you copy an image into the clipboard (typically from another application) you can use menu options or the system tray icon for quick export options

+### Save clipboard image to file

+If there's an image in the clipboard, opens a save dialog to save that image to a new file.

+### Copy clipboard image to file drop

+When selecting this, the image in the clipboard is converted into a file that you can paste into a folder.

+In the background, the clipboard image is saved to a new file in a temporary folder (program path\filedrop\), then the adds it to the file drop list in the clipboard.

+When exiting the program, any droppable files are deleted from this temporary folder.

+The first time you do this, a notification will inform you that a folder has been created to store the temp files.

+### Fix clipboard image

+If you copy an image from an application and can't paste it into an older application, use this function to convert the clipboard image into a more compatible format, then paste it normally.

+An example of this problem: Copying an image from MS Teams chat and into an outdated program like Lotus Notes.

 # Application options

 #### Start Hidden